hasura/graphql-engine/manual/project/directory-structure/conf/routes.yaml.rst

     The path to which the request has to be forwarded

 - enableAuth:
-    This enables the session middlaware on the gateway to intercept the request and resolve the user's session based on Authorization header or the Cookie
+    This enables the session middleware on the gateway to intercept the request and resolve the user's session based on Authorization header or the Cookie